jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

 same and in the same combination. digits are all exactly the

 Though
 criminal identification
 is still
 the best
 known
 use of finger-

 other applications are now coming into practice.
-A few banks have substituted fingerprints for a witnessed cross as au- thorization from depositors who cannot write.
+A few banks have substituted fingerprints for a witnessed cross as authorization from depositors who cannot write.

 Similarly, the govern-

 prints,
 many
 ment requires